ILLIXR/proclamation/README.md

 - Run `autopep8 proclamation/*.py proclamation/test/*.py --in-place` to
   automatically format the source code with [autopep8][].
 - Use [`tox`][tox] to run [flake8][] as well as tests for multiple Python versions.
-  - e.g. on Debian Buster, you can run `tox -e py37,flake8` (adding `py35` if you upgraded from Stretch and never removed python 3.5)
+  - e.g. on Debian Bookworm, you can run `tox -e py39,flake8`
 - When submitting a change, be sure to create your changelog fragment in the changes directory! :)
 - If editing the README, please conform to the